nodejs/node/doc/api/errors.md

 An unhandled error occurred (for instance, when an `'error'` event is emitted by an [`EventEmitter`][] but an `'error'` handler is not registered).

+<a id="ERR_UNKNOWN_BUILTIN_MODULE"></a>
+### ERR_UNKNOWN_BUILTIN_MODULE

+Used to identify a specific kind of internal Node.js error that should not typically be triggered by user code.
+Instances of this error point to an internal bug within the Node.js binary itself.

 <a id="ERR_UNKNOWN_CREDENTIAL"></a>
 ### ERR_UNKNOWN_CREDENTIAL